puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_node_definitions.markdown

 * The bare word `default`
 * A [regular expression][regex]

 You may not create two node statements with the same name.
+If more than one regular expression matches a node name, the first found node statement with a matching regexp will be used.

 ### Multiple Names